Nagediy/Nagediy/README.md

 Best for small websites.
 Blogs are possible, but require a powerful machine to process fast.

+The folder setup leads to URLS with a traling slash at the end.
+Please be aware of that fact, since it may be important when upgrading to another solution, e.g. CMS.

 ## Warning

 Use small hierarchies and avoid loopholes to increase processing performance.